sourabhkhot-ns/spring-boot-poc/Readme.md

 This project is a **proof-of-concept (POC)** microservices setup using **Spring Boot**, featuring two independent services:

-- `employee-management-service`: Handles employee operations and notifies on changes.
+- `employee-management-service`: Handles employee operations, stores employees in a JSON file, and notifies on changes.
-- `notification-service`: Receives and logs notifications via HTTP.
+- `notification-service`: Receives, logs, and stores notifications in a JSON file via HTTP.

 These services are designed to be **containerized with Docker** and **deployed to AWS ECS Fargate** without a load balancer (public IPs are used for inter-service communication).